MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mip-dbcs-relnotes.md

   - “Attachment contains any of these words”
   - “Attachment contains any of these words”

-Instead we recommend creating a custom Sensitive Information Type (SIT) with keyword dictionary which will detect patterns across messages and attachments, and using this custom SIT as a Communication Compliance policy condition, as shown below:
+Instead we recommend creating a custom Sensitive Information Type (SIT) with keyword dictionary which will detect patterns across messages and attachments, and using this custom SIT as a Communication Compliance policy condition.